 Basically, I want it all.

-Now, in 2020, I think I’ve finally found the balance I’ve worked towards since becoming a mum.
+Now, in 2023, I think I’ve finally found the balance I’ve worked towards since becoming a mother.

 To succeed at this is ironic, considering just how bad I was with money before I had kids.